Qarik-Group/interns-summer-2019/shield-blogs/introducing_etcd_plugin/Introducing_etcd_plugin.md

 ### Validation

-etcd plugin duly validates all the fields that the User/Operator provides after the connection to the etcd installation is established.
+Etcd plugin duly validates all the fields that the User/Operator provides after the connection to the etcd installation is established.
 Checks all the dependencies and moves to backup the cluster once everything gets verified.

 ### Backup